Home > Programs > Medical and Dental Programs > Registered Nursing

 Graduates are eligible to take the National Council Licensure Examination for Registered Nursing (NCLEX-RN), a requirement for practice as a registered nurse.

-SJVC’s Registered Nursing program is available at the Visalia campus.
+SJVC’s Registered Nursing program is available at the Visalia and Ontario campuses.

-In order to be eligible for the RN and LVN to RN programs, applicants must have a high school diploma, current CPR certification and have completed the necessary prerequisites with a GPA of 2.5 or higher from a regionally accredited institution.
+In order to be eligible for the RN and LVN to RN programs, applicants must have a high school diploma, current BLS certification from the American Heart Association and have completed the necessary prerequisites with a GPA of 2.5 or higher from an institution accredited by an accrediting body recognized by the U.S. Department of Education.

 LVN to RN students must have a current LVN license.
 Prerequisites include English, Math, Speech, Sociology, Psychology and several life sciences.